 - The X-Files.
 When Mulder travels back in time on a luxury liner trapped in the Bermuda Triangle, he encounters his colleagues and enemies in the guise of various World War II protagonists, one of whom happens to be OSS agent Scully in a red cocktail dress.
 Just before he makes his High-Dive Escape, Mulder grabs her for a passionate kiss "just in case I never see you again."
 Scully of course responds somewhat differently.

-- Another episode of the Outer Limits has a man who, through an advanced AI, can enter people's unconsciousness when they are in a coma.
+- The season 2 episode "Mind Over Matter" has a man who, through an advanced AI, can enter people's unconsciousness when they are in a coma.
 He uses this to bring several people out.
 When the woman he loves (but who he has never told) enters a coma, he uses the computer to enter her unconscious.
 They start having a relationship in the simulation, but a weird monster appears in the simulation.
 At the climax, we find the AI created a simulation of her and, in trying to kill the fake, he has killed the real woman, who appeared as the 'monster' because of her comatose state; she was flickering in and out and looked 'wrong' because she was a representation of a mind only partially active.
 The 'clean' version was the AI.

 - Angel.
 Illyria offers this opportunity to Wesley, but even though it's clear he's tempted Wes repeatedly refuses until he's at the point of death, whereupon he lets Illyria 'lie' to him — she shapeshifts into his dead Love Interest Fred and kisses him, saying they'll be together in the afterlife.